mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 RollRoll CorporateCorporate WorkerWorker ColonistColonist 1 Advocate Drive (any) Animals (any)
 2 Admin Mechanic Athletics (any)
-3 Broker Tr a d e ( a n y ) Jack of all Trades
+3 Broker Tr a de ( a n y ) Jack of all Trades
 4 Computers Engineer (any) Drive (any)
-5 Diplomat Tr a d e ( a n y ) Survival
+5 Diplomat Tr a de ( a n y ) Survival
 6 Leadership Science Recon

 RANKS AND BENEFITS

 RankRank CorporateCorporate Skill or Benefi tSkill or Benefi t WorkerWorker Skill or Benefi tSkill or Benefi t 0